laoo/PGMTech/README.md

 #### Tile format

-Each tiles is a 32x32 square of 5-bit pixels defined in 32 rows of 32 pixels where each row is packed into 20 bytes.
+Each tile is a 32x32 square of 5-bit pixels defined in 32 rows of 32 pixels where each row is packed into 20 bytes.
 Each tile occupies 32*20 = 640 ($280) bytes.
 Tiles data shares space with text data within [text/tiles `T` ROM](#text--tiles-t-rom).

 #### Tile map